 Paul describes physical Israel as broken branches, allowing gentile branches to be grafted in, ultimately leading to the return of Israel to God's grace.

 Far more than on any other hero of faith in Hebrews 11, the apostle Paul concentrates on Abraham as the father of the faithful, the Bible's premier example of a human being's walk with God.
-John Ritenbaugh illustrates how Abraham's faithfulness to God sets a clear pattern for us to follow.
+John Ritenbaugh illustrates how Abraham's faithfulness to God sets. . .

-In this parable, Jesus manipulates His enemies into admitting their guilt in rejecting, persecuting, and even killing the prophets—and ultimately Himself.
-Martin Collins shows that Jesus uses this parable to proclaim God's plan to take His message to others, the church, who would accept it.
+Jesus uses the parable of the wicked vinedressers to proclaim God's plan to take His message to others, the church, who would accept it.

 John Ritenbaugh insists that we must be aware of our awesome status as a unique, called-out, chosen, royal priesthood—teachers of a way of life and builders of bridges between people and God.
 Because God owns us, we differ from the rest of the people. . .

 In Christ's vine and branch analogy, Jesus presents Himself as the true or genuine Vine, as contrasted to the unfaithful vine (ancient Israel).

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.